 - If using Ola or Uber, share your ride with at least 2 people.
 Keep your GPS settings on, and keep their security panic button open on standby.

-- Practice Practice Practice – Self defence techniques will only be helpful if you practice.
-Till you don’t get the knack of it, till it doesn’t become your second nature, keep practising at home, with your partner or friend.
+- Practice Practice Practice – Self-defence techniques will only be helpful if you practice.
+Till you don’t get the knack for it, till it doesn’t become your second nature, keep practising at home, with your partner or friend.

 - It’s difficult to stay calm in such situations, but try to remember what you learned and use it smartly.